 Longest distance rowed across the Atlantic Ocean

 Highest career total days for a solo ocean rower by 844 days

-- Most experienced ocean rower alive with a total of 894 days (and counting)
+Most experienced ocean rower alive with an overall career total of 894 days (and counting)

 Honors and Awards

 Ocean Recovery Alliance is a 501(c)(3) registered in California and a registered charitable organization in Hong Kong, the focus of which is to help improve our ocean environment through new ways of thinking and collaboration.
 They have launched the Global Alert App to empower individuals and stakeholders of beaches and riverfronts to take action especially to address plastic pollution.
 As an Ocean Ambassador, Erden will participate in their awareness campaigns.